open-telemetry/opentelemetry-java-examples/spring-native/README.md

 # OpenTelemetry Spring Native Example

-This example demonstrates usage of the [OpenTelemetry Spring starter](https://opentelemetry.io/docs/instrumentation/java/automatic/spring-boot/) with a Spring Boot application running on a GraalVM native image.
+This example demonstrates usage of the [OpenTelemetry Spring starter](https://opentelemetry.io/docs/instrumentation/java/automatic/spring-boot/) with a Spring Boot application running in a GraalVM native image.

 The example uses the following elements: